-There is even a third type of beneficiary.
+There is even a third type.
 This is known as a tertiary beneficiary.
-The tertiary beneficiary is essentially the “back up” if both your primary and contingent beneficiaries should pass away before you do.
+The tertiary is essentially the “back up” if both your primary and contingent beneficiaries should pass away before you do.

 Because the unexpected can, and often does, occur, it is important that you name a primary and contingent beneficiary on your life insurance coverage.
 Also, because your life changes over time, it is recommended that you regularly review the beneficiary(ies) and make any revisions if necessary.

 Most people will have to decide if they should leave their spouse or child as the primary beneficiary.
 If you have young children, it is likely that you need life insurance.
 However, if your children (or other named beneficiaries) are still minors (which, depending on your state, is age 18 or 21), the life insurance company will not pay out the policy proceeds directly to them.

 In this case, you should also designate a guardian for your child (or children) who can administer the funds.
 Otherwise, it is possible that if there is no guardian, the probate court will choose one at the time of your passing…and it won’t likely be an individual that you would have picked.
 Another option is for you to arrange for the life insurance proceeds to go into a trust until your child (or children) becomes an adult.